 Good works are part and parcel of the Christian life, equally indispensable to the health and growth of the individual, and to the welfare and extension of the Church.
-And vet what multitudes of Christian women there are whose active share in the good work of blessing their fellow-creatures is little more than playing at good works.
+And yet what multitudes of Christian women there are whose active share in the good work of blessing their fellow-creatures is little more than playing at good works.
 They are waiting for the preaching of a full gospel, which shall encourage and help and compel them to give their lives so to work for their Lord, that they, too, may be well reported of as diligently following every good work.
 The time and money, the thought and heart given to jewels or costly raiment will be redeemed to its true object.
 Religion will no longer be a selfish desire for personal safety, but the joy of being like Christ, the helper and saviour of the needy.
 Work for Christ will take its true place as indeed the highest form of existence, the true adornment of the Christian life.
 And as diligence in the pursuits of earth is honoured as one of the true elements of character and worth, diligently to follow good works in Christ's service will be found to give access to the highest reward and the fullest joy of the Lord.

-I. We are beginning to awaken to the wonderful place woman can take in church and school and mission.
-This truth needs to be brought home to every one of the King's daughters, that the adorning in which they are to attract the world, to please their Lord, and enter His presence is-good works.

-2. Woman, as the image of 'the weakness of God,' 'the meekness and gentleness of Christ,' is to teach man the beauty and the power of the long-suffering, self-sacrificing ministry of love.

-3. The training for the service of love begins in the home life; is strengthened in the inner chamber; reaches out to the needy around, and finds its full scope in the world for which Christ died.
+- 1. We are beginning to awaken to the wonderful place woman can take in church and school and mission.
+This truth needs to be brought home to every one of the King's daughters, that the adorning in which they are to attract the world, to please their Lord, and enter His presence is-good works. - 2.
+Woman, as the image of 'the weakness of God,' 'the meekness and gentleness of Christ,' is to teach man the beauty and the power of the long-suffering, self-sacrificing ministry of love. - 3.
+The training for the service of love begins in the home life; is strengthened in the inner chamber; reaches out to the needy around, and finds its full scope in the world for which Christ died. - [1] This thought is very strikingly put in a penny tract, One by One, to be obtained from the author, Mr. Thomas Hogben, Welcome Mission, Portsmouth.